-There are many organizations and individuals in the UK who can help you prepare to sit the GRE/LSAT/GMAT/MCAT.
-Many of our partner organizations offer test preparation services.
+There are many organisations and individuals in the UK who can help you prepare to sit the GRE/LSAT/GMAT/MCAT.
+Many of our partner organisations offer test preparation services.
 You can also search for test tutors online.

 There are many organisations and individuals in the UK who can help you prepare applications to American universities.
 Many of our partner organisations offer one-on-one support to students who are searching for and applying to universities in the USA.
 You can also search for educational consultants online.

 After reviewing the information provided on our website, feel free to contact our advising team.
-You can reach us via phone 0845 894 9524 (Mondays 1:30 - 5 pm and Thursdays 1:30 - 5 pm, 15p per minute); via email – firstname.lastname@example.org; or in-person during the Resource Library opening hours or at events.
+You can reach us via phone 0845 894 9524 (Tuesdays 1:30 - 5 pm and Thursdays 1:30 - 5 pm); via email – email@example.com; or in-person at events.

 If you need additional assistance as you apply for US study beyond what our staff are able to provide, you may wish to consider contacting one of the organisations on our Resources page.
 These test tutors and educational consultants offer a higher level of personalised, additional support and services to help you prepare for admission exams and complete a competitive application.